jandom/jandom/_posts/2020/2020-07-30-deploy-create-react-app-aws-pulumi/post1.md

 ## Publishing contents to the S3 bucket

 We have an S3 bucket but now let's get the Create React App into it.
 How can we accomplish that?
-Well, we've got the build/ direcotry and we've got a bucket on S3.
+Well, we've got the build/ directory and we've got a bucket on S3.
 Let's sync the contents of build with the S3 bucket using the `aws s3 cp` command

 What's in the newly bucket?
 Well, unsurprisingly, nothing.